This post may contain affiliate links, for more information see our disclaimer.

 - It’ll take additional work to build a fully diversified portfolio with stocks instead of index funds.

-- You’ll need a larger amount of capital to diversify with individual stocks.
+- You’ll need a more substantial amount of capital to diversify with individual stocks.

 You’ll Need to Have Thick Skin and Patience